 MIQ Logistics is excited to co-sponsor with TrimLok and Hettich America the annual Charity Football Pool for Austin Hardware.

 The winner from the charity event will be able to choose to make a donation to one, or a combination of, the following charities:

 July’s Cass Freight Index confirmed that overall shipment volumes (and pricing) are persistently weak, with increased levels of volatility as all levels of the supply chain (manufacturing, wholesale, retail) continue to try and work down inventory levels.
 That said, there have been a few areas of growth, mostly related to e-commerce, with lower levels of expansion being experienced in transit modes serving the auto and housing/ construction industries.
 All of this added up to slightly lower shipment volume in July, the seventeenth straight month of year-over-year decline.

-The Freight Transportation Services Index (TSI), which is based on the amount of freight carried by the for-hire transportation industry, rose 1.3 percent in April from March, rising after two months of decline, according to the U.S. Department of Transportation’s Bureau of Transportation Statistics’ (BTS).
-The April 2016 index level (121.1) was 27.9 percent above the April 2009 low during the most recent recession.
+The Freight Transportation Services Index (TSI), which is based on the amount of freight carried by the for-hire transportation industry, rose 0.6 percent in June from May, rising for the third consecutive month, according to the U.S. Department of Transportation’s Bureau of Transportation Statistics’ (BTS).
+The June 2016 index level (122.3) was 29.1 percent above the April 2009 low during the most recent recession.

 The following announced levels from carriers are for upcoming General Rate Increases (GRI) and Peak Season Surcharge (PSS).
 Additionally, you will find Bunker Fuel Level updates as well as the Low Sulphur Levels for the 3rd quarter of 2016.